datoviz/datoviz/README.md

 5. Install the latest [Lunarg Vulkan SDK](https://vulkan.lunarg.com/) (`.exe` executable).
     Windows Universal C Runtime https://stackoverflow.com/a/52329698
-6. ...
+6. To continue...

+## Code organization

+There are two sets of APIs:

+* The **scene** API: high-level, deals with visual elements such as markers, paths, images, text, subplots, axes...
+* The **app** API: low-level, deals with shaders, GPU buffers, pipelines, etc.

+The scene API is build on top of the app API.
+The app API is based on a thin Vulkan wrapper called **vklite** and implemented in `src/vklite.c`.
+Almost all of Vulkan-specific code is found in this file.
+The app API could later support other GPU renderers such as WebGPU, DirectX 12, Metal...

+There are some examples using either the app API or the scene API in `examples/`.
+There is also a testing suite that implements many examples.

-## Tests
+## Testing suite

-The library comes with a work-in-progress testing suite that runs a few examples (offscreen), makes screenshots, and compares them to presaved reference screenshots.
-A test pass if the two images are not too different (using a simple mean square metrics for now).
+There are no unit tests yet, but the library comes with an integration testing suite that runs a few examples (offscreen), makes screenshots, and compares them to presaved reference screenshots.
+A test passes if the two images are almost identical.

-1. `bash manage.sh test`
+1. `./manage.sh test`
 2. Screenshots are saved in `test/screenshots/` the first time you run the tests.
 3. Afterwards, screenshots are no longer saved but compared to the reference screenshots, unless a test fails, in which case the failing screenshot it saved with the`*_fail.png` suffix.
 To see a diff:

     1. Install ImageMagick.
-    2. Make a diff with `compare test/screenshots/test_11_1/plot2d_scatter1* -compose src diff.png`
+    2. Make a diff with `compare test/screenshots/test_11_image* -compose src diff.png`
     3. Open `diff.png`

-### No GPU?
-Enable pure CPU Vulkan emulation with Google SwiftShader
+## No GPU?
+Enable CPU Vulkan emulation with Google SwiftShader

 This is useful on computers with no GPUs or on continuous integration servers, for testing purposes only.
 SwiftShader only works with **offscreen backends**.